-Oral and Written Communication A pilot project to establish a rolling general education assessment cycle was launched in fall 2021.
-A selection of General Studies courses collected data on oral and written communication, measuring course artifacts against the College's elected rubrics.
-The first data sample comprised General Studies courses (ART 100; BIO 124; PSY 200; PSY 214); a second sample, gathered at the end of the spring 2022 semester, will be taken from the Business, Computer, and Information Technology Division.
-Together, the samples will produce aggregated scores for oral and written communication across the College and will provide a source of data on which to build improvement in these areas.
+Oral and Written Communication A general education assessment pilot focusing on this area was launched in fall 2021 and will conclude at the end of spring 2022.
+The pilot features data taken from BIO 124 students.
+Of the five students sampled, data returns show that 100% of them met or exceeded expectations.
 Digital Literacy A new general education goal was introduced in fall 2020 to better reflect courses' engagement with informational technology.
 As a result of the creation of this new goal, ENL 101 and ENL 102 both amended their course outcomes to reflect their significant engagement with informational technology.
 It is anticipated that, in the coming review of course learning outcomes, ([3.2] Perform systematic reviews of all program curricula to ensure optimal and upto-date course curriculum alignments and course content), further alignments will be made between courses and programs.